Now Vietnam wants to "manage" chat apps, and media says ban possible

 "We will lose 40-50 percent of our revenue if all of our 40 million customers use Viber instead of traditional call and text," a representative of Viettel Telecom, one of the country's biggest phone network providers, told state media.

-Vietnam has 17 million smart phone users, according to a report from Google (GOOG.O).
+Vietnam has 17 million smart phone users, according to a report from Google.
 The demand for communications is huge with 60 million people under the age of 30.

 Jong Buhm Park, Chief Executive Officer of NHN Vietnam, the developer of Japan's Line app, said a ban would not happen.